AntipovDen/Personal-page-generator/README.md

     python3 html-generator.py -c -il https://dblp.org/pid/160/0973.html

-The order if arguments does not play any role.
+The order of arguments does not play any role.

 ## While running the script